-Key estimates and judgements - business combinations
+Key Estimate and Judgement - Business combinations

 Certain assets and liabilities either given up or acquired as part of a business combination may not be normally traded in active markets, thus management judgement is required in determining the fair values.
 Management judgement is also required in ascertaining the assets and liabilities which should be recognised, in particular with respect to intangible assets such as brand names, customer relationships, patents and trademarks and contingent liabilities.